Wuji (philosophy): Taijitu shuo

-The (11th century CE) Taijitu shuo "Explanation of the Diagram of the Supreme Ultimate", written by the Zhou Dunyi (1017-1073 CE), was the cornerstone of Neo-Confucianist cosmology.
-His brief text synthesized Confucianist metaphysics of the Yijing with aspects of Daoism and Chinese Buddhism.
-In the Taijitu diagram, wuji is represented as a blank circle and taiji as a circle with a center point (world embryo) or with broken and unbroken lines (yin and yang).
+The 11th-century Taijitu shuo (太極圖說, "Explanation of the Diagram of the Supreme Ultimate"), written by Zhou Dunyi, was the cornerstone of Neo-Confucianist cosmology.
+His brief text synthesized Confucianist metaphysics of the I Ching with aspects of Daoism and Chinese Buddhism.
+In his Taijitu diagram, wuji is represented as a blank circle and taiji as a circle with a center point (world embryo) or with broken and unbroken lines (yin and yang).
+However, Zhou thought of wuji and taiji as ultimately the same principle and concept that created movement, life, and "the ten thousand transformations" (things).